rome/tools/GOVERNANCE.md

 #### Induction

-New directors will be added based on a unanimous vote by the existing directors.
+New stewards will be added based on a unanimous vote by the existing stewards.
 In the event that someone is unreachable then the decision will be deferred.
 Discussion and approval will be done in private.
-Directors cannot be self-nominated.
-Inducted directors must have already be a core contributor.
+Stewards cannot be self-nominated.
+Inducted stewards must have already be a core contributor.

-A [vote](#voting) will be conducted with core contributors to gauge general sentiment, however final decision will be reserved to the existing directors.
+A [vote](#voting) will be conducted with core contributors to gauge general sentiment, however final decision will be reserved to the existing stewards.

 ### Owner